-The striker came off the bench to ensure that Pep Guardiola's men are guaranteed to qualify from the group stage, while equalizing Barcelona's win record.Bayern Munich struggled to a slender 1-0 win over Viktoria Plzen to qualify for the last 16 and equal Barcelona's record of Champions League wins in a row on Tuesday.
+The striker came off the bench to ensure that Pep Guardiola's men are guaranteed to qualify from the group stage, while equalling Barcelona's win record

-Pep Guardiola went into the game lamenting his side's recent struggles to dominate teams, and it once again failed to blow away the Czech champions, despite enjoying 72 percent possession and raining 14 shots at goal.
+Pep Guardiola went into the game lamenting his side's recent struggles to dominate teams, and they once again failed to blow away the Czech champions, despite enjoying 72 per cent possession and raining 14 shots at goal.

-Plzen goalkeeper Matus Kozacik was in supreme form, while Bayern's own patience in front of goal was often its own downfall.
+Plzen goalkeeper Matus Kozacik was in supreme form, while Bayern's own patience in front of goal was often their own downfall.

 Second-half substitute Mario Mandzukic netted just six minutes after coming on to secure the points, heading Philipp Lahm's cross past Kozacik.

-The hosts were unchanged from their 6-1 crushing of Jablonec last weekend, but Guardiola shuffled his pack after Saturday's struggle to beat Hoffenheim, making four changes and including Diego Contento, a left back by trade, in the heart of defense.
+The hosts were unchanged from their 6-1 crushing of Jablonec last weekend, but Guardiola shuffled his pack after Saturday's struggle to beat Hoffenheim, making four changes and including Diego Contento, a left-back by trade, in the heart of defence.

 The 23-year-old immediately looked shaky in his converted position as he appeared to haul Stanislav Tecl down in the penalty area, but referee Antonio Mateu was unmoved.

-Bayern quickly asserted its dominance as Plzen goalkeeper Kozacik was twice called into action from distance by David Alaba, while Bastian Schweinsteiger rattled the post from Mario Gotze's cut back.
+Bayern quickly asserted their dominance as Plzen goalkeeper Kozacik was twice called into action from distance by David Alaba, while Bastian Schweinsteiger rattled the post from Mario Gotze's cut-back.

 With Bayern still unable to break the deadlock, Guardiola introduced Mandzukic and Javi Martinez for Muller and Schweinsteiger, and the changes had the desired effect within six minutes of being made.